zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/connect-zenml-to-infrastructure/azure-service-connector.md

 ### Azure Service Principal

-Azure service principal credentials consisting of an Azure client ID and client secret.
+Azure service principal credentials consists of an Azure client ID and client secret.
 These credentials are used to authenticate clients to Azure services.